 I continued on alone - but it was quite a daunting task, getting to know the various systems on board Nereida and dealing with a variety of problems - fortunately boat friends (then, as nowadays) would come to my rescue with helpful advice, useful tools, perhaps some muscle, often expertise I lacked... and lots of moral support!
 But it soon became clear to me that, if I wanted to persevere with sailing and living on board Nereida, practical problem-solving was something I had to expect to have to learn to cope with.
 The actual sailing was a mere detail!!
-(After taking many courses and exams, I had finally gained my RYA Ocean Yachtmaster qualification after the Atlantic crossing sextant sights and calculations - but there is always something new to learn...)
+(After many practical yachting courses and theory exams taken from 1994 onward, I had finally gained my RYA Yachtmaster Ocean qualification in 2000, with sextant sights taken during our 1999 Atlantic crossing - but there is always something new to learn...)

-Late in 2003 I had decided I would sail Nereida to Fort Lauderdale to have her shipped over to Vancouver ready to take part in the Ocean Cruising Club's B.C.
-Rally in September 2004 - I knew several friends were expecting to be there and it seemed a simple way of getting Nereida into what I'd heard was a good cruising area AND into the Pacific.
-I was still very concerned about the safety aspects of single-handing overnight - especially on extended passages and was, at this point, trying to persuade various friends and acquaintances to join me on the long passages, having decided to head first for Cartagena and then the San Blas Islands of Panama before sailing north to the Florida Keys via Guatemala's Rio Dulce and Belize.
+Late in 2003, I had decided I would sail Nereida to Fort Lauderdale to have her shipped around to Vancouver ready to take part in the Ocean Cruising Club's B.C.
+Rally in September 2004 - I knew several friends from the Caribbean were expecting to be there and it seemed a simple way of getting Nereida into what I'd heard was a good cruising area and into the Pacific.
+I was still very concerned about the safety aspects of single-handing overnight - especially on extended passages and was, at this point, trying to persuade various friends and acquaintances to join me on the long passages, having decided to head first for Cartagena (Colombia) and then the San Blas Islands of Panama before sailing north from Colon to the Florida Keys via Guatemala's Rio Dulce and Belize.
 Why miss seeing what were reputedly some beautiful places on my way?

 Over to the 'Pacific NW' (British Columbia & Alaska), California and Mexico

 The cruising area of B.C. and Alaska proved to be every bit as lovely as I'd heard - I thoroughly enjoyed my cruising around the Gulf Islands & Desolation Sound.
-From the Vancouver area, I sailed south to San Francisco in October 2004 and then slowly on to Mexico by February: the Baja to Zihuatanejo ('Guitar Fest' in April) and back up to La Paz where I shipped Nereida up to Ketchikan to cruise spectacular SE Alaska over June/July 2005.
-Major repairs and a refit were needed when I got down to Vancouver, resulting in a delayed departure south - & eventually too many problems resulting from my refit. (see Problems after Vancouver Refit) forced me in to Port Townsend (Washington state) to deal with them over the winter months - but what a lovely place to be 'stuck' in!
+From the Vancouver area, I sailed south to San Francisco in October 2004 and then slowly explored the California coast, reaching Mexico by February where I cruised down the Baja and on to Zihuatanejo ('Guitar Fest' in April).
+Then back up to La Paz where I shipped Nereida up to Ketchikan to cruise spectacular SE Alaska over June/July 2005.
+Major repairs and a refit were needed when I got down to Vancouver, resulting in a delayed departure south - & eventually too many problems resulting from my refit. (see Problems after Vancouver Refit) forced me in to Port Townsend (Washington state, U.S.A.) to deal with them over the winter months - but what a lovely place to be 'marooned' in!